-During the period covered by this report we had below noted violations of drinking water regulations.
+During the period covered by this report we had the below noted violations.

-Туре Category Analyte Compliance Period No Violations Occurred in the Calendar Year of 2
+Туре Category Analyte Compliance Period No Violations Occurred in the Calendar Year of 2015

-Our water system tested a minimum of 2 samples per month monthly sample(s) in accordance with the Total Coliform Rule for microbiological contaminants.
+Our water system tested a minimum of 10 samples per month monthly sample(s) in accordance with the Total Coliform Rule for microbiological contaminants.
 During the monitoring period covered by this report, we had the following noted detections for microbiological contaminants: